A primary cause of the 2008 global financial crisis was the conversion of mortgage debt into credit derivatives and collateralized debt obligations.

 Also, establishing robust communication channels can ensure a seamless rollout, replacing manual or semi-automated reconciliation processes with new, upgraded ones.
 However, operationalizing changes will require considerable effort to configure match logic with exception workflows and alerts.
 Timely and hassle-free compliance will depend on collaborating with the right partner, and banks must make this decision post an elaborate, well-rounded market analysis and evaluation.

-The TCS Capital Markets Reconciliation and Reporting Service (see Figure 3) can be customized to individual financial institutions’ requirements.
+Our reconciliation and reporting offering for capital markets (see Figure 3) can be customized to individual financial institutions’ requirements.
 In conjunction with our domain expertise and knowledge, the solution helps banks meet key performance indicators (KPIs) in reconciliation.
 TCS can help build, the trade repository reconciliation framework by leveraging its in-house platform or market platforms.

 The centralized reporting of derivatives transactions to trade repositories was expected to provide information that could be leveraged by public authorities to define policy.